Complexity of Computing the Shapley Value in Games with Externalities: Computing extended Shapley values

-SS-value, considered next, is probably the most popular extended Shapley value.
-Weights of SS-value (see Definition~\ref{definition:esv}) combined with Eq.~\eqref{eq:esv_is_colorings} yields:
+The SS-value, considered next, is probably the most popular extended Shapley value.
+Combining \cref{eq:ss_value,eq:lemma:game_from_g_gamma} gives:

 In what follows, let us focus on graphs in which every node is labeled with a single player: $|l(v)| = 1$ for every $v \in V$.
 In such a case, we have $n=k=|V|$ and $|l(T)| = |T|$.
-Under this assumption, formula for SS-value of player $i \in l(v_1)$ is as follows:
+Under this assumption, formula for the SS-value of player $i \in l(v^*)$ is as follows:

-For a fixed partition $P \in \mathcal{P}$, value $\prod_{T \in P} (|T|-1)!$ is the number of all permutations in which $P$ is the partition obtained from a cycle decomposition (for a permutation $h: N \rightarrow N$ such partition is defined as follows: $\{\{i, h(i), h(h(i)), \dots\} : i \in N\}$).
-Hence, Eq.~\eqref{eq:ss_colorings} is the probability that the partition obtained from a cycle decomposition of a random permutation corresponds to a (proper vertex) coloring in graph $G^{\gamma}$.
+As we already mentioned, for a fixed partition $P \in \mathcal{P}$, value $\prod_{T \in P} (|T|-1)!$ is the number of permutations in which $P$ is the partition obtained from a cycle decomposition (for a permutation $h: N \rightarrow N$ such partition is defined as follows: $\{\{i, h(i), h(h(i)), \dots\} : i \in N\}$).
+Hence, according to \cref{eq:ss_colorings}, the SS-value of player $i$ is equal to the probability that the partition obtained from a cycle decomposition of a random permutation of nodes corresponds to a (proper vertex) coloring in graph $G^{\gamma}$.

 Let us consider a complement of graph $G^{\gamma} = (V,E)$: